 Through targeted funding, coordination, and multi-level advocacy, CLARIFI will help Indigenous and community rightsholders tap into new and existing funding to expand the mapping and formal recognition of their lands, and to create and implement plans to support their conservation, livelihoods, gender justice, and self-determined development.

 CLARIFI will mobilize large-scale funding from diverse sources concurrent with technical and organizational support.
 Its regranting mechanism will be flexible and able to operate in various developmental and political contexts to coordinate with many different types of organizations to support a broad range of activities.
-It aims to raise USD $10 billion between now and 2030 to achieve the following goals:
+It will contribute to raising USD $10 billion between now and 2030 to achieve the following goals:

 CLARIFI complements the existing ecosystem of financial mechanisms for investing in community rights, livelihoods, and conservation, including those that were instigated by RRI (the Tenure Facility and the Strategic Response Mechanism) as well as national and regional-level funds being created by Indigenous and community rightsholders’ organizations.
 The below matrix shows how CLARIFI will fill the current gap in the existing ecosystem of funding for community rights.